mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

 - In Indirect Data Analysis fitting tabs a button has been added that will unify the fit range for all spectra selected.
 - The Bayes Fortran libraries can now be installed on OSX and Linux using the bayesfitting python package https://pypi.org/project/bayesfitting/0.1.0/.
 This can be installed with `python -m pip install bayesfitting` using the Mantid Python executable.
+- VesuvioAnalysis now allows defining constraints for more than two masses.

 Improvements
 ------------